MushieKings/lmstudio_offline_voice_assistant_v2.0/README.txt

 Make sure Applio is up to date.

+Update pip, wheel and setup tools "python -m pip install --upgrade pip setuptools wheel"

+To add more basic TTS voices open windows speech settings or language settings.
+Install the voice packs you want to use then check and see if they work.
+If the voice packs still don't work you may need to copy the registry settings from HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Speech_OneCore\Voices\Tokens to HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Speech\Voices\Tokens
+To do this right click on the tokens folder with all the voices you want to copy from Speech_OneCore and click export.
+Open the file you just saved in a text editor(vs code works well for this).
+Select all occurances of "Speech_OneCore" and change all occurances to "Speech" then save.
+Now all you have to do is run the registry file and add the copies to the new registry location.
+All the voices should now be usable!
 -You need to download vosk-model-small-en-us-0.15 or better and extract in root folder https://alphacephei.com/vosk/models